OctopusDeploy/docs/docs/infrastructure/deployment-targets/dynamic-infrastructure/index.md

 position: 120
 ---

-You can use the Octopus API or the Octopus commands below to create Octopus accounts, targets, and workers dynamically.
+You can use the [Octopus REST API](/docs/octopus-rest-api/index.md) or the Octopus commands below to create Octopus accounts, targets, and workers dynamically.
 You can make these requests in the same scripts that create your cloud infrastructure or in following steps.

 :::success
 Only a subset of account types and deployment targets support being created dynamically.
 The ones which are supported are listed below.